sematext/docs/docs/logs/logsene-api-reference.md

 To use the search APIs, see [Search through the Elasticsearch API](search-through-the-elasticsearch-api).
 This API is **fully compatible with Elasticsearch's APIs**.
-To use it you need just your Logsene App tokens, not the API key.
+To use it you need just your Logs Management App tokens, not the API key.
 The rest of this document describes only the app management APIs.
-For searching your logs from the terminal/console, see [Logsene CLI](logsene-cli).
+For searching your logs from the terminal/console, see [Logs Management App CLI](logsene-cli).

 ### Request/Response format